Qualimiox/PokeAlarmWiki/v3-Quick-Start.md

 * RocketMap webhooks have been recently undergoing changes.
 You may see errors related to `[MainProcess][Structures][ERROR] Invalid type specified (scheduler).
 Are you using the correct map type?` - your PokeAlarm setup will still function normally

 ## Introduction
 PokeAlarm v3 takes advantage of multiprocessing to simplify running multiple configurations.
-To further simplify configuration, the `alarms.txt` as you know it in v2 has been split into `alarms.json` and `filters.json`.
+To further simplify configuration, the `alarms.json` as you know it in v2 has been split into `alarms.json` and `filters.json`.
 Geofencing is still handled by `geofence.txt`, which now allows for multiple geofences in the same file.
 You can add multiple config files in a list in `config.ini`.

 Here's a visual on the PokeAlarm v3 workflow: